elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promise-basics.md

 Source: <https://javascript.info/promise-basics>

-**Question: What is the function called that gets passed to the newly created Promise?**
+### What is the function called that gets passed to the newly created Promise?

 **Interview Answer:** The function passed to new Promise is called the executor.
 When new Promise is created, the executor runs automatically.
 It contains the producing code which should eventually produce the result if there is no error.
 When it is finished with the attempt it calls resolve if it was successful or reject if there was an error.